ruchit2801/django-deployment-example/README.md

 # django-deployment-example

 This is simple Django Deployment example.
+Deployed this site online :)